 A line of credit is only as useful to your credit score as your ability to make timely payments, so make sure that you are making your credit card payments on time.
 If you are scatterbrained and prone to forget, most banks will let you set up automatic payments on your credit card, so you are guaranteed to pay on time as long as you have enough money to make the payment.
 To really make your credit card work for you, set up an automatic payment of a couple of household bills on your credit card, then set up an automatic payment from your bank account to your credit card: paying bills on time every month also has a positive effect on your credit score.

-If you, like many others, have a low credit score or no credit at all, ask our partner, Herring Bank, about our Fresh Start card – a secured card that will help you rebuild your credit score, eventually increase your limits, and get you back on track.
+If you, like many others, have a low credit score or no credit at all, us about our Fresh Start card – a secured card that will help you rebuild your credit score, eventually increase your limits, and get you back on track.